ramos-rr/curso-django/README.md

 ```
 <br>

-- After that, you can investigate git by using `git remote -v`, and you'll see a new repository that has just been
+- After that, you can investigate Git by using `git remote -v`, and you'll see a new repository that has just been
 created:<br>
 ```
     (curso-django) PS C:\Users\rafae\PycharmProjects\curso-django> git remote -v